 RECOGNIZING AND RESPONDING TO WORKPLACE RISK FACTORS

-NIOSH (2016) offers a number of actions that can be taken to minimize the risk of violence in the workplace and refers to them as “universal precautions.”
-These precautions acknowledge that violence should be expected but can be avoided or mitigated through preparation that includes:
+A number of actions can be taken to minimize the risk of violence in the workplace.
+These precautions acknowledge that violence should be expected but can be avoided or mitigated through preparation, which includes:

 - Paying attention to physical surroundings